 People who raise small flocks or game birds for personal or limited commercial purposes should be aware of the risk of infectious poultry diseases such as avian influenza (AI) to their birds' health.
-AI can infect domesticated and wild birds, including chickens, turkeys, pheasants, quails, ducks, geese, and guinea fowl.
-Birds become infected when they have direct contact with the ocular or nasal secretions or feces of infected birds, or with contaminated surfaces or infected food and water supplies.
+Al can infect domesticated and wild birds, including chickens, turkeys, pheasants, quails, ducks, geese, and guinea fowl.
+Birds become infected when they have direct contact with the discharge from the eyes and nostrils or feces of infected birds, or with contaminated surfaces or infected food and water supplies.

-There is an increased risk of AI infection to poultry flocks and game birds during spring and fall wild bird migration.
+There is an increased risk of AI infection to poultry flocks and game birds during fall wild bird migration.